Serialif/PHP_training_news/README.md

 ## PHP - Use of databases
 Practice of PHP to use
   * Databases with PDO
-  * Abstract class
+  * Abstract class (Entity, Manager)
   * Static methods

-I also used a tiny bit of JavaScript.
+I also used  a little bit of Bootstrap and JavaScript